Tphilus/dcit318-assignment1-10961816/README.md

 ## Usage

-# CD INTO THE GRADECALCULATOR AND DO THE FOLLORGILE
+# CD INTO THE GRADECALCULATOR AND DO THE FOLLOWING
 1. Clone this repository to your local machine.
 2. Open the solution in your preferred C# development environment.
 3. Compile and run the `GradeCalculator.cs` file.